ds-test-framework/ds-test-framework.github.io/index.md

 # Imperium
 {: .fs-9}

 The testing framework allows developers to test implementation of distributed protocols.
 {: .fs-6}

 The testing framework can be used to write unit tests, run comprehensive exploration strategy based testing and to visualize the working of a distributed protocol.
+Before diving in, we recommend that you go through [Basic concepts]({% link docs/basic_concepts.md %})

 [View on GitHub](https://github.com/ds-test-framework/scheduler){: .btn .btn-purple}